dylanpieper/chatalot/README.md

 Self-evaluation is a two-step process:

-1.  **Evaluation:** The model asks itself `"What could be improved in my data extraction?
+1.  **Evaluation:** The model evaluates the request and first extraction with the prompt `"Evaluate my data extraction for flaws and improvements.
 I extracted the following structured data: [JSON] The original prompt was: [prompt]"`

-2.  **Refinement:** Based on the evaluation feedback, the model attempts a new structure data extraction with the prompt `"Extract the following data more accurately: [prompt] The prior extraction had the following structured data: [JSON] The prior extraction had these issues: [evaluation]"`
+2.  **Refinement:** Based on the evaluation feedback, the model extracts a refined structured data object with the prompt `"Extract the following data more accurately: [prompt] The prior extraction had the following structured data: [JSON] The prior extraction had these issues: [evaluation]"`

 ### Progress Saving and Recovery